-Diabetes, cardiovascular disease and being overweight are common contributing factors for erectile dysfunction.
+Diabetes, cardiovascular disease and being overweight are common contributing risk factors for developing erectile dysfunction.
 Overweight individuals are 1.5 times more likely, and obese individuals are 3 times more likely, to have erectile dysfunction than men of average weight.
 The effect of excess weight on sexual function is actually greater than the effect of aging.
 Regular exercise can reduce the risk of cardiovascular disease, diabetes and obesity, thereby reducing the risk of erectile dysfunction.

 Alcohol should be consumed in moderation or not at all.
-Alcohol intake is directly proportional to sexual dysfunction.
+Alcohol intake is directly related to sexual dysfunction.
 The more alcohol you drink, the worse your erectile problems can become.
-In the short term, alcohol acts as a central nervous system depressant, decreasing sexual arousal and leeding to temporary impotence.
-Alcohol suppresses testosterone production in the gonads directly and raises cortisol levels which also suppresses testosterone production.
+In the short term, alcohol acts as a central nervous system depressant, decreasing sexual arousal and potentially leeding to temporary impotence.
+Alcohol suppresses testosterone production in the gonads directly, and raises cortisol levels which also suppresses testosterone production.
 Long-term alcohol use can damage the liver leading to cirrhosis.
 Individuals with cirrhosis have very low testosterone levels in addition to being generally unhealthy.

 Sexual function is impaired when you have hypertension (high blood pressure).
 Long-term, uncontrolled high blood pressure can damage blood vessels.
 Because the blood vessels that supply the soft tissue of the penis are finer than your normal veins and arteries, erectile dysfunction may be one of the first symptoms of high blood pressure.
-It is important to control blood pressure by reducing salt in the diet, exercising and taking medication when necessary.
+It is important to control blood pressure by reducing salt intake, exercising and taking medication when necessary.

 Stress is a non-starter if you want to achieve a better erection.
 There are several ways to combat stress.
 Take walks, read a good book or perhaps take up meditation.
 Men with lower stress levels perform better in the bedroom.
 Learning how to manage stress has many health benefits, including an improved sex life.